nitya/model-mondays/docs/season-02/README.md

 _James Ding_ is the CEO and co-founder of DraftWise, an AI contract drafting, review, and negotiation platform powered by your legal knowledge.

 Before founding DraftWise, James led product teams at Palantir, building AI and big data solutions for clients in manufacturing, finance, and cybersecurity.
-He has invented multiple patents in data security, machine learning, and cloud computing.
+He is an inventor with multiple patents in data security, machine learning, and cloud computing.

 ![Banner](./img/S2-E13-CustomerStories.png)
 ---